 The Boxer is considered most notoriously mast cell tumor-prone.
 However, any breed can be affected.
 English Bulldogs, Boston Terriers, Shar-Peis, Labrador Retrievers, Golden Retrievers, Schnauzers, and Cocker Spaniels have all been found to be at higher risk.
 No specific mode of inheritance has been identified as of yet.

 For all but the most aggressive and invasive mast cell tumors of the skin, surgery is the immediate approach to treatment.
-Removing them by a wide margin whenever possible is considered the gold standard first line treatment.
+Removing them by a wide margin whenever possible is considered the gold standard first-line treatment.

 For Grade I tumors, surgery is considered curative.

 For Grade II tumors, either wide surgical excision or surgery coupled with radiation therapy is typically recommended.
-Pets treated with this combination have been determined to enjoy a 95% chance of tumor control for a year and a 85-95% chance of tumor control for 2-5 years.
+Pets treated with this combination have been determined to enjoy a 95% chance of tumor control for a year and an 85-95% chance of tumor control for 2-5 years.

-For Grade III tumors, surgery and systemic chemotherapy is considered the treatment of choice.
+For Grade III tumors, surgery and systemic chemotherapy are considered the treatment of choice.
 Chemotherapy is administered at doses designed to limit noxious side effects while targeting cancer cells that may have already spread to distant sites or that may potentially spread to distant sites.
 In some cases, chemotherapy alone is attempted.
 Pets with Grade III tumors should also receive drugs that mitigate the systemic effects of the histamine granules mast cell tumors are wont to release.

 Should radiation therapy be deemed recommendable, owners should expect typical costs to range anywhere from $4,000 to $10,000.
 Chemotherapy costs will vary depending on the drugs elected but owners should expect a high price tag associated with the expense of these drugs, the need for specialized delivery, and the costs associated with close monitoring of these patients for weeks to months of therapy.